AlexanderPruss/Tailor-Example-Angular-SPA/README.md

 ## What should I see?

-The Angular app deploys to `localhost:8080`; once loaded, it should display the name of the app and a celebaratory message, "We've loaded everything!"
+The Angular app deploys to `localhost:8080`; once loaded, it should display the name of the app and a celebratory message, "We've loaded everything!"

 The Tailor app shows a template at `localhost:8081/home`.
 It should load up the Angular app and flank it by some `<p>` tags.